Time of Use Rate Design and The Power Factor Impact

 - More environmentally responsible by reducing pollution from electric generation and establishing a greener facility.

 Since the use of equipment and power at your facility varies on monthly basis, so will your power factor.
 Given this, Burbank Water and Power recommends that your power factor not exceed 98%.
 This will prevent sensitive electronic equipment from getting damaged as a result of over correcting the power factor (exceeding 100%).

 Are There Incentives to Install Power Factor Correction Units?

-Power Factor correction units do not qualify for Burbank’s utility incentives.
-However, improving your facility’s power factor can save your business thousands of dollars.
+Power Factor correction units do qualify for Burbank’s utility incentives.
+In addition, improving your facility’s power factor can save your business thousands of dollars.

 Where to Find Power Factor Correction Vendors?

 - Search the internet or the phone book for approved local power factor correction vendors.